Translate

 Understanding how metal roofing materials react to temperature changes is essential for achieving long-term system performance.

 As metal roofing continues to gain popularity for its durability and longevity, understanding how roofing systems respond to changing temperatures remains critical for long-term performance.
-In the article, "Thermal expansion and contraction in metal roof systems," Petersen examines how temperature fluctuations affect metal roof panels and outlines best practices for designing systems that can accommodate natural movement.
+In the article, "Thermal expansion and contraction in metal roof systems," PAC-CLAD Petersen examines how temperature fluctuations affect metal roof panels and outlines best practices for designing systems that can accommodate natural movement.

 Metal roof panels expand when heated and contract when cooled, but the building structure beneath them often moves at a different rate.
 If thermal movement is not properly addressed during design and installation, the resulting stress can contribute to issues such as oil canning, fastener fatigue and panel movement over time.